xf97/SolidityCheck/README.md

 SolidityCheck
 =============
-    SolidityCheck is a static code problem detection tool based on regular expressions and program instrumentation, which is developed for Ethereum smart contracts.
-SolidityCheck receives the source code files of smart contracts.
+SolidityCheck is a static code problem detection tool based on regular expressions and program instrumentation, which is developed for Ethereum smart contracts.<br> SolidityCheck receives the source code files of smart contracts. <br>
-    First, the source code is formatted so that regular expressions can be retrieved.
+First, the source code is formatted so that regular expressions can be retrieved. <br>
-    Then the problem statements are matched by specific regular expressions to locate the position of the problem statement.
+Then the problem statements are matched by specific regular expressions to locate the position of the problem statement. <br>
-    For re-entrancy vulnerabilities and integer overflow problems, SolidityCheck combines program instrumentation to prevent these two problems.
+For re-entrancy vulnerabilities and integer overflow problems, SolidityCheck combines program instrumentation to prevent these two problems. <br>
-    Experiments show that SolidityCheck is a very effective smart contract problem detection tool with very high recall rate and detection efficiency.
+Experiments show that SolidityCheck is a very effective smart contract problem detection tool with very high recall rate and detection efficiency.<br>

 Usage:
 ------